CogniX-UP/CogniX-UP/README.md

 </picture>
 </p>

 Welcome to the Cognix project, a software platform for the design and evaluation of offline or streaming data-flow systems, with a focus on the analysis of EEG and Eye-Gaze signals.
 Development eventually led to various subsystems that can be utilized outside of these domains.

-## Overview

-The Cognix platform is composed of several repositories, each handling a different aspect of the system.
+As a result, the Cognix platform is composed of several repositories, each handling a different aspect of the system.
 Below is a summary of each repository:

 ### [CognixCore](https://github.com/CogniX-Up/cognixcore)